Ocupe/Projectors/README.md

 * Activate the add-on by clicking on the checkbox.

 ## Missing something?
-I'm interested and open for suggestions.
+I'm interested and open to suggestions.
 Let me know how you use the add-on and how it could improve.
-Open a issue or message me.
+Open an issue or message me.

 P.S.
 Germans like to call a projector, a beamer.